 In addition to this article, we've also put together the following ones related to falls, fall prevention, and fall protection for the Safety Stand-Down:

-At the bottom of this article, we’ve included a free Fall Prevention Toolbox Talk Checklist, and it includes tips for a Scaffolding Safety Toolbox Talk.
+Also, check out the bottom of this article, because we've included a free Fall Prevention Toolbox Talk Checklist for you.

 First, let's talk about the risk.
 Is there a safety risk associated with scaffolds in construction?
 You bet there is!
 Every year, construction workers experience injuries and even fatalities when falling from construction when no fall protection was used.